guilhem13/KnowLedgeGraph2/Readme.md

 ##### On browser

-Open http://localhost:5000/documents in a browser to upload your pdf
+Open http://localhost:5000/documents/{id} in a browser to get the metadata of pdf with id {id}
 ![GitHub Logo](/images/document_metadata.png)

 ##### On Command